First, Let’s Talk About The Challenges of RFPs

 No one likes the last-minute chaos of an all-nighter the day before the RFP response is due.
 Give yourself and your team plenty of time to compile or create content in a format that is easy for subject matter experts to quickly and thoroughly review.
 Good project management means it is best to work backward from the due date and make sure you build in extra time for design, printing, packaging and, if necessary, delivery or shipping.

 One of the best ways to save time is to utilize an RFP response content database so your team can work content creation and review cycles into their schedules.
+Finding the right RFP solution is paramount for your business regardless of industry.

 4. DELEGATE, DELEGATE, DELEGATE